 What are the Necessary Nail Technician Qualifications?

 There are a number of qualifications you can gain on your way to a career as a nail technician.

 Level one is the basic beginner qualification.
 It will train you up to an assistant’s level and you will learn how to give basic consultations.
 You will also learn how to perform basic treatments as well as helping to prepare more advanced treatments for professional nail technicians.
 Generally this is the most basic level of training.
 Once you have completed the Level one, you will likely need to carry on training with higher levels to get a better position within the company.

 NVQ Level 2 nail course trains nail technicians up to an intermediate level so that they can work alone with clients.
 It will teach you essentials that you need to know about artificial nails, manicures and pedicures as well as health and safety issues that you should be aware of.

 Finally NVQ Level nail 3 course is the most complete course designed for more advanced nail technicians who are already working in the field unsupervised.
 It is better suited to those who would like to train to supervisory level and it teaches you more about artificial nails, electric filing and nail art and design.
 This is the complete qualification that we offer at The Ray Cochrane Beauty School.

-This course runs 1 day a week for a total of 16 weeks.
+This course runs 1 day a week for a total of 19 weeks or 2 days per week for 12 weeks.
 Gain your Diploma in this fast track Nail Technology Course.